Richard19Perez77/MvvmCleanMviCompare/app/src/main/java/com/example/mvvmcleanmvicompare/review.md

 dependency direction in clean is UI -> UseCase -> Domain -> Data dependency direction in mvvm mvi is UI -> ViewModel -> Repository

+## testing

+1. mvvm
+   2. logic separation is lacking with view model doing too much
+   3. ui state traceability is problematic because the UI state is often inferred
+   4. business logic isolation is poor and can leak into view model
+5. mvi
+   6. business logic still lives in view model
+7. clean
+   8. view model, logic separation, and mocking ease is good
+   9. ui state traceability, and business logic isolation is good

+### testing coverage potential

+1. mvvm
+   2. will lack coverage in ui state flow being manual
+   3. will have business rules and use cases in view model, that's problematic
+   4. one off effects will need manual testing
+5. mvi
+   6. testing is easier but business rules in view model make it more difficult
+7. clean
+   8. less problematic than both

+mvvm: easiest to start with, vm testing is fine but logic can blur
+mvi: better for ui state predictability and event-driven testing
+clean: most modular, best for unit testing use cases, repo's and state separately

+unit test examples for one of the view model use case test setup or instrumented ui tests to compare behaviour visually